Mayadin: Syrian Civil War

-During the Syrian Civil War, Free Syrian Army captured the town in late August 2012 after fighting in the town.
-The only part still in regime hands was the Mayadin military base, an artillery position on a hill overlooking the town, which was captured on 22 November.
+The town was captured by the Free Syrian Army in late August 2012, with the only part still in regime hands being the Mayadin military base, an artillery position on a hill overlooking the town, which in turn was captured on 22 November.
 This gave the rebels control of a large amount of territory east of the base to the Iraqi border.
-On 3 July 2014, ISIL captured Mayadin and raised their black standard.
-A local underground resistance movement of Sunni Muslim fighters attacked ISIL checkpoints in the city in 2015.
-This forced ISIL to dig a 15 km defensive position around the city.
+On 3 July 2014, ISIL captured Mayadin after ousting the FSA and raised their black standard.
+A local underground resistance movement of Sunni Muslim fighters loyal to the al-Nusra Front attacked ISIL checkpoints in the city in 2015.
+This forced ISIL militants to dig a 15 km defensive position around the city.

 On 3 April 2017, during the SDF's offensive to capture Raqqa, it was reported that ISIL was possibly in the process of moving its capital from Raqqa city to Mayadin.
 This followed months of gradual relocation of resources and senior ISIL leaders from Raqqa to Mayadin.
 On 21 April 2017, the United States announced that they had conducted a ground raid in Mayadin and killed Abdulrakhman Uzbeki, an ISIS leader.

 On 18 June 2017, Iran hit ISIL targets in Mayadin using domestic-based surface-to-surface mid-range missiles.

 By the 10 October 2017, the town was besieged by the SAA and fighting had begun in the suburbs in preparation to storm the town.

 On 11 October 2017, the Syrian Army made huge advances inside the town of Mayadin and has taken control of about 60 percent of the town.

-On 14 October 2017, the Syrian Army retook the town thus ending the 4 year long ISIL rule over it.
+On 14 October 2017, the Syrian Arab Army retook the town thus ending the 4 year long ISIL rule over it.

 In June 2018, ISIL unsuccessfully attempted to retake the town.